zueve/django-rest-captcha/README.md

-# Django rest capthca
+# Django rest captcha

 This is lightweight version of django-simple-captcha for work with django-rest-framework.

 ## Features
-- speed: use cache insted database
+- speed: used `cache` instead database
 - safety: union methods for generate key and image.
 (You can't generate many images for one key)
-- easy: only one rest api (for generate, refresh image).
+- easy: only one extended rest api (for generate, refresh image).

 ## Install